 Project code settings

-Add a Project code to a project
+Adding a code to a project

 It's also possible to import project codes when importing projects via CSV.
-Learn more here.

-Project codes are unique—you can't use the same code for multiple projects.
 Use a different code for each project, or leave the project code field blank if you don't need it.

-There are a few different ways to see Project codes when scheduling.
+There are a few different ways to see project codes when scheduling.

 Hover over any allocation on the Schedule or Project plan, and you’ll see the project code appear in the tooltip.